UWCS/fulcrum/README.md

 An events website for UWCS

 Key features include:
-- Event creation and management
+- [ ] Event creation and management
-- Integration with UWCS auth
+- [X] Integration with UWCS auth
-- iCal generation
+- [ ] iCal generation
-- Automated publicity
+- [ ] Automated publicity
-- Initial email generation
+- [ ] Initial email generation
+- [X] API
 - more soonTM

 Note the site uses the same stack (Flask, SQLAlchemy) as [CS139](https://warwick.ac.uk/fac/sci/dcs/teaching/modules/cs139/), to enable easy maintenance and development by most DCS students.
-As a result, it is reccomended that limited javascript is used.
-The one exception to this is using bootstap CSS because I'm not a monster.
+As a result, it is reccomended that no frameworks should be used (so no React, Vue, etc), small amounts of JS are acceptable (for example, form validation and reccomentations), but the site should be primarily server-rendered.

 ## Running